Data Management Plans (DMP)

 - Store the copies on two different media.

 - Data may be stored using optical or magnetic media, which can be removable (e.g. DVD and USB drives), fixed (e.g. desktop or laptop hard drives), or networked (e.g. networked drives or cloud-based servers).
 Each storage method has benefits and drawbacks that should be considered when determining the most appropriate solution.

 - Further information on storage and backup practices is available from the University of Sheffield Library and the UK Data Archive.

 How will the research team and other collaborators access, modify, and contribute data throughout the project?

 - An ideal solution is one that facilitates co-operation and ensures data security, yet is able to be adopted by users with minimal training.
 Transmitting data between locations or within research teams can be challenging for data management infrastructure.
 Relying on email for data transfer is not a robust or secure solution.
 Third-party commercial file sharing services (such as Google Drive and Dropbox) facilitate file exchange, but they are not necessarily permanent or secure, and are often located outside Canada.
-Please contact your Library to develop the best solution for your research project.
+Please contact your Faculty IT department or University Information Technology (UIT) to develop the best solution for your research project.